Skip to main content

 Online Safety...At What Price?
 A Conversation with Kathryn Kosmides

-Several centers at Bentley are partnering to bring a major talk to campus in Spring 2024.
-You'll hear from Kathryn Kosmides, founder and CEO of Garbo, a tech nonprofit trying to make online dating safer.
+Several centers at Bentley partnered to bring a major talk to campus in Spring 2024.
+We heard from Kathryn Kosmides, founder and CEO of Garbo, a tech nonprofit trying to make online dating safer.

-This event is being brought in partnership with Bentley's Center for Women in Business, Entrepreneurship Hub, and Center for Business Ethics.
-We expect a great turnout in Wilder Pavilion on April 11 at 4pm.
-You can attend in person without registering, or register to attend online using this link.
+This event was brought in partnership with Bentley's Center for Women in Business, Entrepreneurship Hub, and Center for Business Ethics.

 Check out the flyer to the right for more information on Kathryn, her organization, and her talk.